kehyshow/game-Battleships/README.md

-# ship_battle
+# game - Battleships

-simple battleship react application for single play
+A single player game of Battleships built with React.

 ## Table of Contents